 What else holds great significance in improving the performance of your Magento store?

 This is the first step to improve the page load speed of your online website.
 Choose a fast hosting server before trying any other optimization technique.

 Do not opt for shared cheap hosting websites.
 Always go for a dedicated server.
 For your Magento store, a good hosting is necessary, one having a high-speed connection, high-security standards, and a quick support in case of any downtime.
 You should know your hosting needs and your store requirements.
 Always do a check for uptime guarantees and host reliability.

 Set up a Content Delivery Network (CDN)

-Let’s say, a user from Berlin access your website which is hosted in Dubai then if a CDN is implemented then the content will be delivered through the CDN server which is present in Berlin itself rather than delivering it from the main server, Dubai.
+Suppose a user from Berlin accesses your website which is hosted in Dubai, then if a CDN is implemented, the content will be delivered through the CDN server which is present in Berlin itself, rather than delivering it from the main server, the one based in Dubai.
 It gives a fast browsing experience to your users.

 Optimize Images on Your Magento Store

-These tips can help you to optimize your Magento store and can improve the page load speed of your website.
+These tips can help you optimize your Magento store, and improve the page load speed of your website.
 An optimized online store provides a faster browsing experience to its users, therefore, experiencing a better engagement rate and conversion rate.